• Skip to primary navigation

 Why make this vegan steak recipe

-This vegan steak is so realistic looking, but don't worry, there's no meat in it!
+These vegan seitan steaks are so realistic looking but don’t worry, there’s no meat in them!
 It is completely plant-based!

 These vegan steaks are boiled in a broth that makes them extra tender, juicy, and infused with flavor!
 That, combined with traditional steak seasonings and you have yourself some pretty tasty vegan beef!